qiskit-community/spank-plugins/qrmi/examples/rust/qiskit_runtime_service/README.md

 | QRMI_IBM_QRS_SESSION_MODE | Session mode, default='dedicated', batch or dedicated. |
 | QRMI_IBM_QRS_TIMEOUT_SECONDS | Time (in seconds) after which job should time out and get cancelled.
 It is based on system execution time (not wall clock time).
 | QRMI_IBM_QRS_SESSION_ID | Session ID, set by acquire function.
 Optional for acquire function, however, required other functions. |
-System execution time is the amount of time that the system is dedicated to processing your job. |

 ## Create Qiskit Primitive input file as input